ATom4869/VotreX/README.md

 ## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.
+Visit Scaffold-eth [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

-To know more about its features, check out our [website](https://scaffoldeth.io).
+To know more about its features, check out scaffold-eth [website](https://scaffoldeth.io).

 Checkout VotreX [Documentation](https://votrexian.gitbook.io/votrex-docs).

 ## Contributing to Scaffold-ETH 2

-We welcome contributions to Scaffold-ETH 2!

 Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.